CudaText-addons/cuda_focus_mode/readme/readme.txt

 paragraphs should be separated by empty lines. when caret is on empty line, none is shaded.

-it works only for some lexers. to configure which lexers are handled, call menuitem "Plugins/ Focus Mode/ Config" and edit opened config file (restart CudaText then). you have options there in [op] section:
+it works only for some file extensions. to configure which file extensions are handled, call menu item "Options / Settings-plugins / Focus Mode/ Config" and edit opened config file (restart CudaText then). you have options in [op] section:

-- lexers: comma-separated list of lexers for which plugin works
+- file_ext: comma-separated list of file extensions.
-- dim_value: this is dim value from 0 (no effect) to 255 (text is transparent). good middle value is 100..150.
+- dim_value: dim value from 0 (no effect) to 255 (text is transparent). good middle value is 100..150.

 author: Alexey T (CudaText)